402: The Giant Gila Monster

 Sid and Marty Krofft are brothers and television producers who created a string of children’s shows during the 1970s.
 H.R.
 Pufnstuf, The Bugaloos, and Land of the Lost were among their shows.
 Many of their shows featured their trademark large puppets.

-Sounds like a slow version of “These Boots Were Made for Walking.”
+Sounds like a slow version of “These Boots Are Made for Walking.”

 A reference to Nancy Sinatra’s classic 1960s anthem “These Boots Are Made for Walking.”
 Sample lyrics: “These boots are made for walking, and that's just what they'll do/One of these days these boots are gonna walk all over you.”